travis-ci/docs-travis-ci-com/user/reference/precise.md

   - /user/workers/standard-infrastructure/
 ---

+> Precise is EOL by Canonical, try updating to a newer image and see our [Precise to Trusty Migration Guide](/user/precise-to-trusty-migration-guide) and [Trusty to Xenial Migration Guide](/trusty-to-xenial-migration-guide).

 ### What This Guide Covers

 This guide explain what packages, tools and settings are available in the Travis